 Mardi Gras 2020 – overview and explanation

-From Saturday, February 1 to Thursday, April 2, 2020 (which is approximately the same length of time as 2019’s event), Universal Orlando’s Mardi Gras celebration combines unparalleled theme-park entertainment with an elaborate Mardi Gras parade, dozens of colorfully-costumed performers, authentic New Orleans bands, and delicious Cajun cuisine (the last two of which can be found in the French Quarter Courtyard).
+From Saturday, February 1 to Sunday, March 15, 2020 (originally announced as Thursday, April 2), Universal Orlando’s Mardi Gras celebration combines unparalleled theme-park entertainment with an elaborate Mardi Gras parade, dozens of colorfully-costumed performers, authentic New Orleans bands, and delicious Cajun cuisine (the last two of which can be found in the French Quarter Courtyard).
 On select nights, there’s even live concerts by nationally- and internationally-recognized recording artists.

 It used to be that the parade and food vendors were relegated to specific nights only (typically on the weekends).
 Fortunately, Universal changed that starting in 2017; now, guests can get fully into the Big Easy swing every single night of the event’s two-month-long run.